 In contrast to intergovernmental/inter-regulator organizations, the European Union has supranational institutions which function like a legislature, creating rules which are binding on its Member States and, in some circumstances, on people and businesses within those Member States.
-Traditionally the EU has legislated for financial regulation using directives which require implementation in the Member States and thus function as instructions to the Member States to introduce rules which give effect to the provisions of the directives.
-More recently the EU has moved to using more regulations.81 Regulations take effect directly within the legal systems of the Member States without any need for, or possibility of, implementing action by the Member States (like a federal statute).
-And the EU has a European Systemic Risk Board,82 and a set of sectoral supervisory authorities: the European Banking Authority (EBA),83 the European Securities and Markets Authority (ESMA),84 and the European Insurance and Occupational Pensions Authority (EIOPA).85 These regulators were established in response to the global financial crisis, evolving from earlier EU institutions with more limited powers.
-Michel Barnier, then Internal Market Commissioner, stated:
+Traditionally the EU legislated for financial regulation using directives which require implementation in the Member States and thus function as instructions to the Member States to introduce rules which give effect to the provisions of the directives.
+More recently the EU has moved to using more regulations.88 Regulations take effect directly within the legal systems of the Member States without any need for, or possibility of, implementing action by the Member States (like a federal statute).
+And the EU has also developed a number of EU level agencies with responsibilities for supervising financial market activity: the European Systemic Risk Board, 89 and a set of sectoral supervisory authorities: the European Banking Authority (EBA), 90 the European Securities and Markets Authority (ESMA), 91 and the European Insurance and Occupational Pensions Authority (EIOPA).
+92 These regulators were established in response to the global financial crisis, evolving from earlier EU institutions with more limited powers.
+And whereas much of the work of the agencies has involved working with the variuous national financial regulators, over time these bodies have acquired more direct regulatory responsibility, for example for benchmarks and credit ratings.
+This development is both an illustration of the EU's tendency to deepen over time, taking on more policy areas with more detailed centralized control, and a response to international regulatory challenges.
+In 2011, Michel Barnier, who was at the time a Commissioner whose portfolio involved working on the development of a single internal market within the EU, stated: